jda0/workshops/_workshops/bitbot-intro.md

 ---

 1.  #### Let's Go!

     This workshop focuses on giving a BitBot robot commands using code, written in a language called JavaScript.
 It has motors, sensors and lights controlled by a Micro:Bit.
-We can also use JavaScript to make websites, apps and many other thingss=.
+We can also use JavaScript to make websites, apps and many other things.

     To get started, go to [makecode.microbit.org](https://makecode.microbit.org) and click **New Project**.